j-reis-12/PO-25-26/README.md

 classifications, new borrowing rules, and new search mechanisms with minimal impact on existing code.
 It integrates domain modeling, inheritance, polymorphism, exception handling, serialization, and a structured UI command framework to deliver a robust, modular, and maintainable application.

+This project uses the official PO support libraries provided publicly on the course website for Programação com Objectos (IST).
+These libraries are not included in this repository and must be downloaded from the official course page (2025-2026 version).